alim0118/grade-calculator-app/README.md

 - As a user, I want to be able to add a course to my course list
 - As a user, I want to be able to be able to select a course and see their categories and weights
 - As a user, I want to be able to be able to view all the courses I am enrolled in
-- As a user, I want to be able to add and edit a grade for a category of my course
+- As a user, I want to be able to edit the mark for a category of my course
 - As a user, I want to be able to calculate the minimum mark I need to receive on the final to have an overall x% in my course
 - As a user, I want to be able to be able to calculate my average